 As someone into lawn care who enjoys mowing the grass, I don’t like it when patches of grass dry up and become discolored – but that’s where a lawn seed blanket can help.

-Lawn seed blankets, also known as grass seed germination blankets and erosion control mats, work well at preventing grass growing in clumps to give a uniform lawn.
+Lawn seed blankets, also known as grass seed germination blankets and grass seed mats, work well at preventing grass from growing in clumps to give a uniform lawn.
 They can also help with soil erosion and are an alternative to scattering grass seeds directly onto the earth.

 Let’s dive down into the subject of lawn seed blankets in more detail, and discover how and why to use them in your yard…